Copyright © James Rudisill. All Rights Reserved. NO Duplication, Copying or Use Permitted Without Express Written Permission.

 No, Sorry.
 See above.

-I don't need absorbency, just containment, but they can’t be porous, so we can clean up in the bathroom, not the pool.
-We just can't do the job if we keep having to clear the pool.
+Remember, I don't need absorbency, just containment, but they can’t be porous.
+Just make sure there’s a good, tight fit around the thighs and waist.
+We need to keep clean up, in case of a mis-hap, in the bathroom, not the pool.
+We just can't do the job if we’re clearing the pool for clean up.

 Suggestions in communicating with your youngster:

 Don’t call them diapers!
 They’re swim lesson “water pants” that are required at this pool only.

 “This is what you wear at lessons—nowhere else.”

 Additionally: The second time a cleanup needs to be done outside the pool with the same individual, and/or the first time a cleanup needs to be done inside the pool in relation to solid waste is criteria for immediate dismissal from the program without refund.
 Remember, you attested that they were potty trained.
 And this would apply to the remainder of the season.
 If a dismissal is necessary and the child is signed up for an additional two-week session, that future session would be refunded in full.The pre-requisite for this program, as parents sign off on with the waiver information, is 30 months old and potty trained.

 Refund Policy and Change of Sessions (also in waiver information)